 - “The Sprint Retrospective is an opportunity for the Scrum Team to inspect itself and create a plan for improvements to be enacted during the next Sprint.”
 (Source.)

-- Retrospectives should encourage self-expression, thereby making it easier for a Scrum Team to uncover the concerns and frustrations that its members may be harboring so that strategies may be devised to overcome them.
+- Retrospectives should encourage self-expression, thereby making it easier for a Scrum Team to uncover the concerns and frustrations that its members may be harboring to devise strategies to overcome them.
 (Learn more on Retrospectives.)

 - Retrospectives will only improve a team’s collaboration and performance if the team considers these meetings a safe place to provide honest and constructive feedback.

 - The blame game is hence not helpful.
-During a Sprint Retrospective, the members of a Scrum Team should focus on how to improve a situation — and avoid blaming one another.
+During a Sprint Retrospective, the Scrum Team members should focus on how to improve a situation — and avoid blaming one another.

 - There are various dedicated applications available to support Retrospectives with distributed Scrum Teams.

-- Alternatively, a Scrum Master can at any time handcraft a Retrospective format using Liberating Structures — which works well for co-located and distributed Scrum Teams.
+- Alternatively, a Scrum Master can handcraft a Retrospective format using Liberating Structures — which works well for co-located and distributed Scrum Teams.

 - The format for a Scrum Team’s Sprint Retrospectives should be changed regularly.
 (Read more: Retrospective Exercises Repository.)

-- For co-located Scrum Teams, Smartphones, tablets, and laptops should not be permitted at Sprint Retrospectives so that the members of the Scrum Team are not distracted, and can focus on contributing to the meeting.
+- For co-located Scrum Teams, Smartphones, tablets, and laptops should not be permitted at Sprint Retrospectives so that the Scrum Team members are not distracted and can focus on contributing to the meeting.

 - According to Diana Larsen and Esther Derby in their book Agile Retrospectives: Making Good Teams Great, there are five stages to running a Sprint Retrospective: setting the stage, gathering data, generating insights, deciding what to do, and closing the Sprint Retrospective.

-- All issues, concerns and frustrations, should be documented — even if just temporarily using sticky notes.
-Though it’s always better to keep a formal document or file.
+- All issues, concerns, and frustrations should be documented — even if temporarily using sticky notes.
+However, it’s always better to keep a formal document or file.
 (Limit access to these documents to the Scrum Team members, though.)